Alex Call Preview, Player Props: Nationals vs. Marlins

-On Saturday, Alex Call (.364 on-base percentage in past 10 games, 58 points above season-long percentage) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be Eury Perez.
-First pitch is at 4:10 PM ET.
+The Washington Nationals, including Alex Call and his .357 slugging percentage over his past 10 games, take on starting pitcher JT Chargois and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-He racked up two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Marlins.
+He had a hitless performance in his last game (0-for-3) against the Marlins.

 Alex Call Game Info & Props vs. the Marlins